 Regardless of the cover options you choose, you’ll have access to the following included as standard:

-24/7 health information and support with our Health at Hand service.
+24/7 health information and support.

 Available by phone, who are experienced in supporting you and your family when living with these conditions.